 When a client accuses your tech company of an error or oversight, your business needs to be prepared for the consequences.
-Lawsuits can be devastating to daily operations, especially for small tech companies with limited resources.
+Lawsuits can be devastating to both your daily operations and bottom line, especially for smaller tech companies with limited resources.

-When an errors and omissions insurance policy includes third-party cyber liability coverage (which is typical for tech companies), the policy is called technology errors and omissions insurance, or tech E&O. Third-party cyber liability insurance can pay for your business's legal expenses if a client files a lawsuit after experiencing a data breach.
+When an errors and omissions insurance policy includes third-party cyber liability coverage, this combined policy is called technology errors and omissions insurance, or tech E&O. You might also see this coverage called tech professional liability insurance.

 A tech E&O policy provides liability coverage related to: